 Schools should provide guidance and support in home learning tasks for your child.
 They should tell you what your child needs to learn to continue their education.
-If they have not, ask them for help or contact your local authority's education department for support.

 If your child gets SEN support or has an EHCP, the school and local authority still have a duty to support your child even if they are staying home.
 Talk to your child’s school about what they can continue to provide at home, such as support sessions with a specialist teacher over video.